Who owns the float under the JBCC contract?

-This debate is as old and tattered as that weathered safety boot your dog keeps chewing on.
-And still, when it’s raised in a meeting, it manages to loosen the tempers and get everyone riled up, trapping some unfortunate onlookers in dazed confusion.
+This debate is as old and tattered as a weathered safety boot.
+And still, when it’s raised in a meeting, it manages to loosen the tempers and get everyone riled up, trapping some unfortunate attendees in the crossfire.

-In moments like these, I grab the popcorn before adding my two cents to the confusion: “What float are we talking about?
+To add my two cents to the confusion I typically ask: “What float are we talking about?
 Terminal float, free float, or total float?

 What does it mean to own the float?